psaikido/hugle.uk/pages/prose/Thesium/index.md

 back to life.
 He looked for a story that could hold a world together.
 He needed a mythos.

 The people had thought of the wars as coming from over-consumption, but he saw it as a war between the Good and the True.
 A war between religion and science.
-The world had lost a central mythos to hold it together and in the vacuum that followed, rampant profiteering had dominated.
+The world had lost a central myth to hold it together.
+Secularisation had weakened the myth to the point where there was no longer a shared story and in the vacuum that followed, rampant profiteering had dominated.
 Wearing the mask of Truth, it used science to facilitate its rush over the edge of the cliff.
 It had killed everyone but this son and his helpers.
 He had fled to shelter with Luna and awaited any fruit that may return.
 Because he was Gaia's son and because his task would take many ages to fulfill, if ever, he had named himself 'Kronos'.

+Forever orbitting its dead mother, the moon kept Kronos safe.
+This is where he made his plans.

-Humanity's central Artificial Intelligence, this Kronos, has sent out a myriad of colonising 'seed' ships.
+Humanity's central Artificial Intelligence, this Kronos, had sent out a myriad of colonising 'seed' ships.
 Essentially von Neumann machines, they were sent into the main node of the wormhole network.
 They could maintain themselves and build new versions of themselves, adapting as they went.
 This made them just